lzlgboy/websockets/README.rst

         else:
             raise

 The aio_proxy_sspi_auth function is provided below.
-It's a WIP and doesn't belong inside the websockets package, because it's something that should be used  when making requests via aiohttp too.
+It's a work in progress and doesn't belong inside the websockets package, because it's something that should be used  when making requests via aiohttp too (see below).
 Also, you can see that this is something that just works for a specific use case (NTLM SSPI, not Kerberos, not username/password) so I don't feel it's generic enough to suggest adding to aiohttp at this stage.
 Use at own risk :)